 The TOK Presentation is a presentation that follows a central knowledge question and a main real-life situation.
 It is typically done individually, or in groups of 2 or 3 students.
 Each individual presents for 10 minutes, so a group of 3’s presentation would be 30 minutes long.

-Along with the presentation, you will also have to submit the TOK Presentation Planning Document (TKPPD), which details the general outline for your presentation.
+Along with the presentation, you will have to submit the TOK Presentation Planning Document (TKPPD), which details the general outline for your presentation.
 The document requires the student to:

 - Describe the chosen real-life situation (RLS)